NVIDIA/cloudai/USER_GUIDE.md

 ```

 #### Step 5: Test Configuration
 Test Config describes a particular test configuration to be run.
-It is based on Test Template and will be used in Test Sceanrio.
-Below is the `myconfig/tests/nccl_test.toml` file:
+It is based on Test definition and will be used in Test Sceanrio.
+Below is the `myconfig/tests/nccl_test.toml` file, definition is based on built-in `NcclTest` definition:
 ```toml
 name = "nccl_test_all_reduce_single_node"
 description = "all_reduce"